damselem/capistrano-shared-file/README.md

 # capistrano-shared-file

-A Capistrano recipe to upload/download configuration files like `config/database.yml` or `config/application.yml` to/from your remote servers.
-Heavily inspired by teohm's [capistrano-shared_file] gem.
+A Capistrano recipe to upload, download and symlink configuration files like `config/database.yml` or `config/application.yml` to or from your remote servers.
+Heavily inspired by teohm's [capistrano-shared_file](https://github.com/teohm/capistrano-shared_file) gem.

 ## Install

     gem install capistrano-shared-file

-For Bundler, add this to your <tt>Gemfile</tt>:
+For Bundler, add this to your `Gemfile`:

     gem 'capistrano-shared-file'

-## Using
+## Usage

 Add the following lines to `config/deploy.rb`: